Acceptable Use of Electronic Media (AUEM)

 Certificate of Attendance

-Student parking for 2019-2020 school year is $70.00.
+Student parking for the 2023-2024 school year is $70.00 (payable on My Payments Plus).
 All students who want to park on campus must return the form below to the Attendance Office along with the following items:

 - A copy of your current proof of insurance.